First-Year Student FAQs for Orientation

 Why are there fees for Orientation?

-New Student & Family Programs does not receive funds from the state of North Carolina or UNC-Chapel Hill.
-Orientation operates on a self-sustained budget and must cover all related expenses for each participant.
+New Student & Family Programs does not receive funds from the state of North Carolina nor UNC-Chapel Hill.
+The Orientation program operates on a self-sustained budget and must cover all related expenses for each participant at each session which includes but is not limited to meals, housing, parking, and provided participant materials.

 Why do I have to pay a late/change fee?

-In order to ensure a smooth program, participation numbers are confirmed for housing, dining, parking, advising, and campus partners well in advance of the program.
-Changing the guaranteed numbers can impact program fees.
+In order to ensure a smooth program, participation numbers are confirmed for housing, dining, parking, advising, and other key campus partners well in advance of the program.
+Changing the guaranteed numbers will impact program fees and thus requires an additional charge.

 Why are there no refunds within 10 business days of the program?